-Formal admission into the program MUST occur prior to the last day to add a class in the semester prior to student teaching.
-After formal admission into the Teacher Education Program, teacher candidates may continue pursuing the coursework outlined in their major, as long as they maintain a minimum 2.75 GPA, and enroll in upper level education courses as noted in the course description section.
+Formal admission into the licensure program MUST occur prior to the last day to add a class in the semester prior to student teaching.
+After formal admission into the Teacher Education Program (Licensure Track), teacher candidates may continue pursuing the coursework outlined in their major, as long as they maintain a minimum 2.75 GPA, enroll in upper level education courses as noted in the course description section, and present appropriate dispositions for educators.